Islandora/migrate_islandora_csv/README.md

     bundle_key: vid
     bundle: islandora_models
 ```

 The `entity_lookup` process plugin looks up an entity based on the configuration you give it.
 You use the `entity_type`, `bundle_key`, and `bundle` configurations to limit which entities you search through.  `entity_type` is, as you'd suspect, the type of entity: node, media, file, taxonomy_term, etc...  `bundle_key` tells the migrate framework which property holds the bundle of the entity, and `bundle` is the actual bundle id you want to restrict by.
-The search value you're looking for is the `source` configuration.
-In this case we're looking for the string "Image", which we've defned as a constant.
+In this case we specify the vid (vocabulary id) has to be `islandora_models` - which is the machine name of the vocabulary we're interested in.
+In this plugin, `source` is the value to search for - in this case we're looking for the string "Image", which we've defined as a constant.
 And we're comparing it to the `name` field on each term by setting the `value_key` config.

 If you're not sure that the entities you're looking up already exist, you can use the `entity_generate` plugin, which takes the same config, but will create a new entity if the lookup fails.
 We use this plugin to create `subject` taxonomy terms that we tag our nodes with.
 A node can have multiple subjects, so we've encoded them in the CSV as pipe delimited strings.